LeBron James takes heat for Twitter threat to cop: ‘He doesn’t wait on the facts’

 “I think sometimes Mr. James has more zeal than wisdom,” Mr. Kennedy said.
 “He doesn’t wait on the facts.
 I mean, he can go from zero to ‘screw everyone’ pretty fast.
 I wish I was as sure of anything as Mr. James sometimes seems to be sure of everything.
 I don’t want to be overly critical, but on a situation like this, you have to get the facts.”

-⦁ Jessica Chasmar and Victor Morton contributed to this report.
+⦁ Jessica Chasmar, Jeff Mordock and Victor Morton contributed to this report.

 Sign up for Daily Newsletters